AP Style: COVID-19, Election Terminology, & More Rule Reminders

 Whether you’re referring to the age of a person, animal, or object, always use figures: the building is 100 years old.

-If the age is used as an adjective before a noun or as a substitute for a noun, include hyphens: the 29-year-old mother; a group of 10-year-olds.
+Include hyphens if age is used as an adjective before a noun or as a substitute for a noun.
+For example, the 29-year-old mother; a group of 10-year-olds.

 This is an exception to the rule to spell out numbers less than 10.
 Always use the figure when referencing age.